reinismu/ex-nihilo/README.md

  * Scaleway could-init is 50/50 so have to do firewall config again
  * DNS doesn't want to work as it should.
- * Terraform run condition (aka. cant build whole thing in one run)
+ * Terraform race condition (aka. cant build whole thing in one run)